chris-maroudas/rails-4-skeleton/README.md

 In config/deploy.rb, set up your deploy options.

-Add capistrano
+Add capistrano tasks in lib/capistrano/tasks to suit your needs.

 # Design

-In the main layout, application.html.erb, you'll notice a few things:
+In the main layout, application.html.erb, you'll notice that the body tag gets classed as "controller_name action_name".
-  1. Scripts are at the bottom of the body section (not the default head section)
+- .controller{} for controller-wide styles.
-  2. Scripts/styles unique to each view can be stored in 'app/assets/{javascripts,stylesheets}/$(controller_name)/$(action_name).{js,css}'
+- .controller.action{} for action-specific styles.
-  3. Scripts/styles common to all actions in a controller can be stored in 'app/assets/{javascripts,stylesheets}/$(controller_name).{js,css}'
+- $('.controller').ready(function(){}) for controller-wide scripting.
-  4. Scripts common to the entire application are stored in 'app/assets/javascripts/common'
+- $('.controller.action').ready(function(){}) for action-specific scripting.
-  5. Styles common to the entire application are stored in 'app/assets/stylesheets/common' and should be imported in main.css.scss of the same folder
+- Global scripts/styles can go anywhere.